 If you're at least a curious sort of person, then I invite you to read on.

-A cruise is not just about a ship, it's about a vacation experience that offer so many unique choices and options.
+A Caribbean cruise is not just about a ship, it's about an entire Caribbean vacation experience that offers so many unique choices and options.
 If you haven't at least considered a vacation on board a cruise ship then you are literally "missing the boat".

 Each and every passenger on board a cruise has the personal freedom to create and enjoy a truly customized vacation experience.
 As the author of "Fearless Family Vacations - Make Everyone Happy Without Losing Your Mind".
 Offering a vacation option to my clients that truly has something to make every member of the family smile makes me a huge proponent of family cruise vacations.